industry Insights

 Injustice As The Root Of Critique

-Theodor Adorno, German philosopher, musicologist and social theorist, once wrote that “The splinter in your eye is the best magnifying-glass.”
+Theodor Adorno once wrote that “The splinter in your eye is the best magnifying-glass.”
 In this blog, we unpack why non-profits and organisations striving for a fairer world must sharpen and articulate their message in a systemic way.
 We also explore how established institutions can engage with critical perspectives and strive for genuine social accountability.

 Read More